centomila/BitwigBuddy-Documentation/docs/guide/bitwigbuddy/support.md

 ## Getting Help

-If you encounter issues or have questions about BitwigBuddy, there are several resources available:
+Hey there!
+If you're running into issues or just have questions about BitwigBuddy, I've got you covered:

 ### GitHub Repository

-The [BitwigBuddy GitHub Repository](https://github.com/centomila/BeatBuddy-Bitwig-Extension-MIDI-Drum-Generator) is the central hub for:
+The [BitwigBuddy GitHub Repository](https://github.com/centomila/BeatBuddy-Bitwig-Extension-MIDI-Drum-Generator) is where all the magic happens:

-- Bug reports
+- Found a bug?
+Let me know so I can squash it!
-- Feature requests
+- Have a cool feature idea?
+I'm all ears
-- Code contributions
+- Want to contribute code?
+Please do (seriously, help me)
-- Documentation
+- Need docs?
+You're literally reading them right now

 ### Documentation

-This documentation site provides comprehensive information about:
+This documentation site has all the details about:
 - [Installation](/guide/bitwigbuddy/installation)
 - [Generate Mode](/guide/bitwigbuddy/generate-mode)
 - [Edit Mode](/guide/bitwigbuddy/edit-mode)